Prof Ana Manzano

 Research interests

-My past research has covered treatment decision-making in multiple sclerosis; an evaluation of a programme to improve maternal health in Nigeria; an evaluation of hospital discharge policy in the UK, learning disabilities user led quality measures/matrix in the NHS; organ donation policy, emergency mental health hospital admissions and developing reporting and quality standards in healthcare evaluation (RAMESES II study).
+I am an expert in realist evaluation, theory-driven evaluation methodology and evaluation utilisation.
+My past research has covered many health and social policy areas such as treatment decision-making in multiple sclerosis; an evaluation of maternal health public policy in Nigeria; peri and postnatal mental health isystems n Vietnam and Ghana; an evaluation of hospital discharge policy in the UK, learning disabilities user led quality measures/matrix in the NHS; organ donation policy in Spain and the UK, emergency mental health hospital admissions, impact evaluation in digital health communities, etc.

 -